Epitranscriptomics and the emerging roles of

 Relevant publications:

-Goh YT, Koh CWQ, Sim DY, Roca X*, Goh WSS*.
+Goh YT, et al. Roca X*, Goh WSS*.
 METTL4 catalyzes N6-methylation of adenosines in U2 snRNA to regulate pre-mRNA splicing (2020) Nucleic Acids Research.

 Koh CWQ, Goh YT, Goh WSS*.
 Atlas of quantitative single-base-resolution N6-methyl-adenine methylomes (2019) Nature Communications.

-3) Investigate the roles of epitransciptomics in disease progression
+3) Explain WHY RNA modifications are important by investigating the roles of epitransciptomics in disease and therapy

-We will eventually incorporate the other novel sequencing technologies that we are developing so as to expand this research angle to investigate the role of epitranscriptomics in other diseases.
+We will eventually incorporate the other novel sequencing technologies that we are developing together with novel epitranscriptomic factors that we are characterizing so as to expand this research angle to investigate the role of epitranscriptomics in other diseases.